awsdocs/aws-systems-manager-user-guide/doc_source/application-manager.md

   Application Manager integrates with Amazon CloudWatch Application Insights\.
 Application Insights identifies and sets up key metrics, logs, and alarms across your application resources and technology stack\.
 Application Insights continuously monitors metrics and logs to detect and correlate anomalies and errors\.
 When the system detects errors or anomalies, Application Insights generates CloudWatch Events that you can use to set up notifications or take actions\.
 You can enable and view Application Insights on the **Overview** and **Monitoring** tabs in Application Manager\.
 For more information about Application Insights, see [What is Amazon CloudWatch Application Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/appinsights-what-is.html) in the *Amazon CloudWatch User Guide*\.
 + **Remediate issues with runbooks**

   Application Manager includes predefined Systems Manager runbooks for remediating common issues with AWS resources\.
-You can choose a resource in Application Manager and then choose a runbook that performs a remediation task\.
+You can execute a runbook against all of the applicable resources in an application without having to leave Application Manager\.

 ## Is there a charge to use Application Manager?<a name="application-manager-learn-more-cost"></a>